Toxoplasma gondii

 T. gondii is one of the most common parasites in developed countries; serological studies estimate that up to 50% of the global population has been exposed to, and may be chronically infected with, T. gondii; although infection rates differ significantly from country to country.
 Estimates have shown the highest IgG seroprevalence to be in Ethiopia, at 64.2%, as of 2018.

 Structure

-T. gondii contains organelles called rhoptries and micronemes, as well as other organelles.
+T. gondii contains organelles called rhoptries and micronemes.
+They contain proteins for invasion and effectors for manipulating the hosts immune response.
+To inject them into host cells, T. gondii uses the apical complex located in the tip of the cell to puncture the host membrane and discharge the contents of these organelles.
+The two microtubulins and their associated proteins inside the conoid of the apical complex facilitate this by organizing and docking the rhoptries to the complex.
+The mechanism underlying this is yet to be discovered fully but the roles of the microtubulins and the four associated proteins have been identified.

-Lifecycle
+Life cycle

-The lifecycle of T. gondii may be broadly summarized into two components: a sexual component that occurs only within cats (felids, wild or domestic), and an asexual component that can occur within virtually all warm-blooded animals, including humans, cats, and birds.
+The life cycle of T. gondii may be broadly summarized into two components: a sexual component that occurs only within cats (felids, wild or domestic), and an asexual component that can occur within virtually all warm-blooded animals, including humans, cats, and birds.
 Because T. gondii can sexually reproduce only within cats, cats are therefore the definitive host of T. gondii.
 All other hosts – in which only asexual reproduction can occur – are intermediate hosts.

 Sexual reproduction in the feline definitive host

 When a feline is infected with T. gondii (e.g. by consuming an infected mouse carrying the parasite's tissue cysts), the parasite survives passage through the stomach, eventually infecting epithelial cells of the cat's small intestine.
 Inside these intestinal cells, the parasites undergo sexual development and reproduction, producing millions of thick-walled, zygote-containing cysts known as oocysts.
 Felines are the only definitive host because they lack expression of the enzyme delta-6-desaturase (D6D) in their intestine.
 This enzyme converts linoleic acid; the absence of expression allows systemic linoleic acid accumulation.
 Recent findings showed that this excess of linoleic acid is essential for T. gondii sexual reproduction.